/* Required for previews and experiments */ ?>

 When we process your personal information for our legitimate interests, we make sure to consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your Personal Data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 We do not share, sell or rent your information to third parties for marketing purposes.
 We will not otherwise disclose your personal information unless required to do so by a regulatory agency or law.

 We may allow our staff, consultants and/or external providers acting on our behalf to access and use your information for the purposes for which you have provided to us (e.g. to deliver mailings, to analyse data and to process payments).
-We only provide them with the information they need to deliver the relevant service, and we make sure your information is treated with the same level of care as if we were handling it directly.
+We ask them to sign a Non-Disclosure Agreement prior to working with Hands Up and only provide them with the information they need to deliver the relevant service, and we make sure your information is treated with the same level of care as if we were handling it directly.

 We aim to ensure that there are appropriate physical, technical and managerial controls in place to protect your personal details.
 Any payment transactions will be encrypted using SSL technology.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 We encourage you to review the privacy statements of websites you choose to link to from the Websites so that you can understand how those sites collect, use and share your information.
 The Hands Up Foundation is not responsible for the privacy statements or other content on sites outside of the Websites.